Sipho222/my-cv/README.md

 ### Smart Cafeteria Ordering System
 - Java based application that allows students/users to register and log in to a campus cafeteria system which provides a menu where they can view available food items, add food items to a cart, get schedule pickups and get automatic discounts.
 - Role: Project Co-ordinator and Database Developer

-### Student Enrollment System
-- This project is a Client-server Student Enrollemnt System that uses a JavaSwing GUI to manage student records course records and registrations through a networked connection.
-It uses a centralized Derby Database and Data Access Objects(DAO's) to allow adminstrators to perfom CRUID operations while students can log in to view and enroll for their specific courses

-### Skillswap app
-- Designed a platform for sharing and learning skills
-- Focused on UI/UX Design and problem solving

 ### Team Collaboration & Project Co-ordination
 - Assisted peers in understanding projects, ensuring deadlines were met and effective team collaboration